-Since April 2000 IR35 legislation has dictated whether a contractor is a disguised employee of the hirer and therefore their remuneration is taxed via PAYE as salary or, if they are self-employed and in business on their own account, their remuneration can be paid as expenses and dividends saving the contractor £000’s in tax and employers national insurance each year.
+Since April 2000 IR35 legislation has dictated whether a contractor, who is providing services through their own limited company, is a disguised employee of the hirer and therefore their remuneration is taxed via PAYE as salary or, if they are self-employed and in business on their own account, their remuneration can be paid as expenses and dividends saving the contractor £000’s in tax and employers national insurance each year.

 Periodic re-reviews will be necessary for longer assignments.

 It is worth noting that contracts for service, sometimes called statement of work contracts, will not on their own mean an assignment is outside IR35.
 It is always the working practises that are key, otherwise HMRC will argue the contracts are a sham and the supply is in fact a supply of labour caught by IR35.

 For assignments that fail IR35 the options for contractor engagement all involve the deduction of PAYE taxes.